Arthur Guyton: Biography

 Arthur Guyton was born in Oxford, Mississippi to Billy S. Guyton, a respected eye, ear, nose, and throat specialist, and Kate Smallwood Guyton, a mathematics and physics teacher who had been a missionary in China before marriage.

 Guyton initially intended to be a cardiovascular surgeon but became partially paralysed after being infected with polio in 1946 during his final year of residency training.
 Suffering paralysis in his right leg, left arm, and both shoulders, he spent nine months in Warm Springs, Georgia, recuperating and building the first motorized wheelchair controlled by a "joystick", a motorized hoist for lifting patients, special leg braces, and other devices to aid the disabled.
 For these inventions, he received a Presidential Citation.

 Due to his disability, Guyton had to abandon his plan to become a surgeon.
 Instead, he concentrated on physiology research and teaching, and became the head of the University of Mississippi department of physiology and biophysics.
-He retired as department chair in 1989 but continued as emeritus professor up until his death in a car accident on April 3, 2003, less than one month after his first great-grandchild was born.
+He retired as department chair in 1989 but continued as emeritus professor up until his death in a car accident on April 3, 2003, less than one month after his first great-grandchild, Madeleine Guyton, was born.

 Guyton had ten children, who all went on to become physicians, including an ophthalmology professor, an internal medicine professor, an endocrinologist, a rheumatologist, two anaesthesiologists, two cardiothoracic surgeons, and two orthopaedic surgeons.
 Eight of his children attended Harvard Medical School, one attended Duke University School of Medicine, and one attended the University of Miami's medical school after obtaining a PhD from Harvard.